secretstartups/handbook/people-group/promotions-transfers/index.html.md

 - The team member does not complete the interim period successful or decides that the manager track is not something they want to pursue, and moves back to their role prior to the interim period.

   - A feedback session between the team member and hiring manager should take place, so it is clear to the team member why the interim period was not successful.
-  - The manager should submit a [job information change request](https://about.gitlab.com/handbook/people-group/promotions-transfers/#job-information-change-in-bamboohr) in BambooHR to revert the team member's job title.
+  - The People Business Partner at the request of the Manager should submit a [Workday Change Job Process and Approval Flow](https://docs.google.com/document/d/1hpPikG0STncYKamaY8XlfMTwYdoszP-0Xogvpp5hyZ4/edit) in Workday to revert the team member's job title once the interim period comes to an end.
   - Not successfully completing the interim period _does not_ mean the team member can not move into a similar role in the future

 Irrespective of the outcome, when the interim period ends, the manager should review the [Criteria For Eligibility](/handbook/total-rewards/compensation/#criteria-for-eligibility) for the [Interim Bonus](/handbook/total-rewards/compensation/#calculation-of-interim-bonus) and [submit an interim bonus request](/handbook/total-rewards/compensation/#submitting) for the team member.
 Please ensure that the full bonus calculation is laid out in a comment of the bonus submission.